The Five Most Vital Things You Should Know About Your Hard Hat

 Introduction

+If you want to learn about OSHA’s requirements for hard hats, you’re in the right place.
 Edward Buller gave us the hard hat in America in 1919.
 Called the Hard-Boiled Hat, this canvas and leather headgear was the first commercially available head protection device.
 Now worn by millions of workers, Bullard’s hard hat revolutionized the safety-product industry, earning him a spot in the National Inventors Hall of Fame.

 “Bullard’s invention came at an important time,” says Peter Liebhold, curator in the Division of Work & Industry at the Smithsonian’s National Museum of American History, which has three examples of the Bullard hard hat in its Mining Lights and Hats collection.
 “Mines were one of the first regulated workplaces in America.
 His hard hat protected employees and limited the liability against employers.”